 There are hundreds of reasons why NYC ranks among the world’s best tourist destinations.
 And like every New Yorker, I too take pride in calling it home.
-It boasts of architectural marvels, world-class museums, great entertainment venues and what not.
+It boasts of architectural marvels, world-class museums, great entertainment venues such as pinball rooms and what not.
 But we aren’t going to discuss them.
 The internet is already loaded with blogs and articles enlightening us about the Statue of Liberty, Rockefeller Center, the Empire State Building and likes, isn’t it?
 We will rather talk about the hidden gems of the city.

 Walk across the bridges

 We New Yorkers walk a lot.
 Do that while you are here.
 Start from either of the two beautiful bridges in NYC – Williamsburg Bridge and Brooklyn Bridge.
 While Williamsburg is lesser crowded and ideal for families with kids, the latter is known for offering the panoramic views of Downtown Manhattan.

 New Yorkers are friendly.
 We don’t shy away from saying hello back and smiling.
 But NYC is a fast-paced city and this activity would require you being at a laidback place.
 Visit Central Park, Bethesda Fountain to be precise.
 You can also rent a rowboat and listen to local musicians along with communicating with a few locals.